 Accommodation: The historic Fontemaggio is located within the Monte Subasio Park just 15 minutes walk away from the top of Assisi, at an altitude of 550m.
 Fontemaggio is surrounded by hills and woodlands, offering an excellent opportunity for hiking and contemplation.
 The accommodation building has the benefit of standing alone but is part of a larger complex that includes a traditional restaurant, a coffee shop (they have good coffee and delectable ice cream), and a camping ground.

 Meals: The menu will be vegetarian.
 Note that only breakfast and lunch are included in the fee.
 We will make our own arrangements for the evening meal, to give us the flexibility to be out for the evenings.
 The La Stalla restaurant is next door if you don't want to venture into town.
 There is also a kitchen for self-catering.

-Fees include tuition, 2/4 private sessions, breakfast and lunch (vegetarian) and accommodation.
-The early bird discount is for bookings received up to April 1, 2019 with a minimum deposit of
+Fees include tuition, 2 private sessions, breakfast and lunch (vegetarian) and accommodation.

-All the rooms are ensuite with towels provide.
+All the rooms are ensuite with towels and basic toiletries provided.
 Yoga mats will also be provided.

 Exchange rates from Euros will be updated monthly, but once you have booked the price will remain the same as for your booking date.